jhoanTrujillo/pp2_cluck_clicker/README.md

 1. [Background gradient animation by Manuel Pinto](https://codepen.io/P1N2O/pen/pyBNzX)
 2. [Glass CSS - Tool to preview and quickly generate glass looking css backgrounds by Mike Tromba](https://css.glass/)

+## 2. User Stories

+**User Story 1:**
+As a stressed-out college student, I want to play a clicker game during my study breaks so that I can relax and unwind for a few minutes.
+The simple and repetitive gameplay helps me take my mind off the complex assignments and exams, allowing me to return to my studies with renewed focus and reduced anxiety.

+**User Story 2:**
+As a commuter on long train rides, I want to play a clicker game on my smartphone to make my daily commutes more enjoyable.
+With limited internet connectivity, I can pass the time and have fun even when I'm without a stable network connection.
+The gradual progression and rewards keep me engaged and excited throughout my journeys.

+**User Story 3:**
+As a competitive individual, I want to play a clicker game that offers leaderboard functionality so that I can compete with my friends and prove my tapping skills.
+Participating in friendly competitions and comparing my progress with others adds an extra layer of motivation and excitement to the game.
+The constant drive to climb the leaderboards and outperform my peers keeps me coming back for more clicks.